millicast/millicast-sdk/README.md

 </html>
 ```

-Please be sure to set up the credentials filling up the `yourStreamName` and `yourStreamAccountId` fields.

 ## API Reference
 You can find the latest, most up to date, SDK documentation at our [API Reference page](https://millicast.github.io/millicast-sdk/).
 There are more examples with every module available.